ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Who does what by when and how will you follow up?
 - Goals without deadlines aren’t goals, they are merely directions

-## Chapter 10 - examples
+## Chapter 10 - Examples
-- trust: deal with trust around the issue, not the person
+- Trust: deal with trust around the issue, not the person
 - Work on "me" first - make things safe; separate intent from outcome; exercise patience
 - Make it safe and state your path
 - If you want someone to take more initiative; give examples and raise the bar; talk your expectations out